gil-obradors/netdiscover/README.md

 # netdiscover
 Learning porpuses Netdiscover ARP tool

-This will be a repor for learn langauges, for learn.
+This will be a report for learn langauges, for learn.
 Wil be nice to test other languages

 ## C language